Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Introduction

+Our extensive experiments on \textbf{TAG-Bench-v0} and other benchmarks~\cite{vbench2} yield several key findings.
+First, we highlight a critical gap in current evaluation: we show that \underline{all} state-of-the-art models and MLLMs struggle to correctly evaluate action correctness and temporal coherence.
+This demonstrates the sheer difficulty of the task.
 We further find that certain actions are challenging for all generative models, revealing broader limitations in current video synthesis capabilities.
 Second, we demonstrate that, unlike existing methods, our manifold's scores strongly align with human opinion, across both image-to-video (I2V)~\cite{zhang2023i2vgen} and text-to-video (T2V)~\cite{blattmann2023stable} generation settings, and across multiple models.
-In summary, our contributions are: \begin{itemize} \item We design a learned latent space that encodes human body geometry, motion smoothness, and temporal coherence to evaluate action quality in generated videos. \item We design \textbf{TAG-Bench}, a new benchmark with human ratings focused on the correctness and temporal coherence of human actions in generated videos. \item We propose two metrics that align closely with human perception.
+In summary, our contributions are: \begin{itemize} \item We design a learned latent space that encodes human body geometry and temporal coherence to evaluate action quality in generated videos. \item We design \textbf{TAG-Bench-v0}, a benchmark with human ratings focused on the correctness and temporal coherence of human actions in generated videos. \item We propose two metrics that align closely with human perception.
 They measure the consistency and the temporal plausibility of actions. \item We provide an in-depth analysis of the proposed latent action manifold, and validate the design choices that led to its robust performance. \end{itemize}